 About Coriolis

-Coriolis® is a fully distributed and scalable system that provides both “lift-and-shift” migration services (CMaaS) and cross-site disaster recovery features (DRaaS) between a source cloud platform and an independent destination cloud platform.
+Coriolis® is a fully distributed and scalable system that provides with the use of Transfers both “lift-and-shift” migration services (CMaaS) and cross-site disaster recovery features (DRaaS) between a source cloud platform and an independent destination cloud platform.

 Coriolis operates without needing agents to be installed on the guest VM, relying only on the public APIs exposed by the cloud platforms to query the compute and network-related parameters of the VMs and perform data transfers.
 For physical to virtual (p2v) migrations, an agent must be installed on the bare-metal server.